Premier League: Team-by-team guide to the new season

 Notable ins: Nicolas Pépé (Lille, €78m), William Saliba (Saint-Etienne, €29m, loaned back), Kieran Tierney (Celtic, €27m), Dani Ceballos (Real Madrid, loan),

-Notable outs: Aaron Ramsey (Juventus, free), Danny Welbeck (released), Stephan Lichtsteiner (released), David Ospina (Napoli, €3.8m), William Saliba (Saint-Etienne, loan), Lauren Koscielny (Bordeaux, €5m), Petr Cech (retired), Carl Jenkinson (Nottingham Forest, undisclosed)
+Notable outs: Aaron Ramsey (Juventus, free), Danny Welbeck (released), Stephan Lichtsteiner (released), David Ospina (Napoli, €3.8m), William Saliba (Saint-Etienne, loan), Laurent Koscielny (Bordeaux, €5m), Petr Cech (retired), Carl Jenkinson (Nottingham Forest, undisclosed)

 Prediction: 4th